Contact: Colby Farber

 Capitol Hill Briefing To Take Place Thursday Morning

-Following the senators’ remarks, featured experts will offer their thoughts on what future retirement savings policies should address.
-Speakers include
+Following remarks by the congressmen, featured experts will offer their thoughts on expanding savings coverage through retirement policy reform.
+Speakers include:

 - Lisa Mensah, Executive Director, Aspen Institute Initiative on Financial Security

-For additional information about the Regaining Momentum event and the work of the Aspen Institute Initiative on Financial Security, please contact Colby Farber at 202.736.2533 or at [email protected].
+For additional information about the Improving Retirement Security event and the work of the Aspen Institute Initiative on Financial Security, please contact Colby Farber at 202.736.2533 or at [email protected]

 About Aspen IFS: